Subham-Maity/fullstack_advance/README/NOTE.md

       -  post with image data in binary format
     - `Get User Profile Pic`: GET request to `/api/v2/storage-v1/s3/images`
       -  Give you last uploaded image key
+    - `Delete All Keys`: DELETE request to `/api/v2/storage-v1/s3/clear-database-s3`
+      -  Delete all the keys from the database